elysiajs/documentation/docs/plugins/jwt.md

 Below are the value added to the handler.

 ### jwt.sign
-A dynamic object of collection related to use with JWT registered by JWT plugin.
+A dynamic object of collection related to use with JWT registered by the JWT plugin.

 Type:
 ```typescript
 sign: (payload: JWTPayloadSpec): Promise<string>
 ```

-`JWTPayloadSpec` accept the same value as [JWT config](#config)
+`JWTPayloadSpec` accepts the same value as [JWT config](#config)

 ### jwt.verify
-Verify payload with provided JWT config
+Verify payload with the provided JWT config

 Type:
 ```typescript
 verify(payload: string) => Promise<JWTPayloadSpec | false>
 ```

-`JWTPayloadSpec` accept the same value as [JWT config](#config)
+`JWTPayloadSpec` accepts the same value as [JWT config](#config)

 ## Pattern
 Below you can find the common patterns to use the plugin.

-## Set JWT expire date
+## Set JWT expiration date
 By default, the config is passed to `setCookie` and inherits its value.

 ```typescript